 The Open University’s two-year MA in Creative Writing has been designed by a team of practising writers

-The MA is taught online, meaning that wherever you are you will have access to tutorials, workshops and forums.
+The MA is taught online, meaning that wherever you are you will have access to teaching materials, workshops and forums.

 One of the most exciting aspects of the MA is its flexibility, offering four distinct strands – fiction, poetry, creative non-fiction and scriptwriting.